 The Peabody Hotel in Memphis, Tennessee is one of the most historic hotels in the United States.
-Located near the iconic Beale Street in downtown Memphis, it has earned the nickname "the South's Grand Hotel" and dates back to 1869.
+Located at 149 Union Avenue, near the iconic Beale Street in downtown Memphis and just steps from the Mississippi River, it has earned the nickname "the South's Grand Hotel" and dates back to 1869.
 It's even registered on the National Register of Historic Places.

 The hotel was built by Robert Campbell Brinkley and named after George Peabody, a well-known philanthropist, in honor of all of the contributions he made to the South during the 1800s.
 The Peabody technically relocated in 1925 to a site one block away that had previously housed the Fransioli Hotel.